-At Le Pas Opton, our aim is to make the park and its activities accessible for all.
-So if there is any kind of disability or issue that might prevent you from fully enjoying your holiday, please let us know: we will do our very best to work with you to overcome every challenge.
+At Le Pas Opton, our aim is to make sure that the park and its activities are accessible for all so that everyone feels welcome and included.
+If there is any kind of disability or issue that may prevent you from fully enjoying your holiday, please let us know and we will do our very best to accommodate you.

-We can reserve a wheelchair for you locally: ask us for more details.
+We can also arrange hire of a wheelchair for your holiday.
+Please call us for more information.

-The number of team members working with each age group is limited, so we are not usually able to provide one-to-one care.
+We are not able to offer one-to-one care due to the limited number of staff working in each age group, but we will do our best to accommodate your child.
 We encourage parents to stay with their children until both they and our programme team are confident that the child can be properly supported.

 We have introduced a dedicated mobile home for children and young people who need a separate sensory environment.
 The Sensory Mobile Home is situated close to the marquee and will be available to parents, carers and group leaders.
 It has a small outside terrace, access ramp and wide door.
 It is equipped with soft play items, bean bags and sensory toys.

 The pool area can be accessed by wheelchair users.
 As you can see from the photo above, there is also a hoist to help people with mobility difficulties get into and out of the pool using the chair attachment, or by having their own harness fixed to the hoist’s spreader bar.